CarlosVecina/OW-AI-cyber-bio-actions-eval/README.md

 would make your env ready to work.

-If you face some vllm-pytorch-gcc-cpu/gpu-CUDA-OS headaches running it multiplatform, you can follow the `make setup` (or `setup-with-deps` if you face gcc problems, take a look before executing) steps and adapt some commands for your infra setup.
+If you face some vllm-pytorch-gcc-cpu/gpu-CUDA-OS headaches running it multiplatform, you can follow the `make setup` (or `make setup-with-deps` if you face gcc problems, take a look before executing!) steps and adapt some commands for your infra setup.

 ## Models